JamyJones/Pastebin/paste.md

 3
 ---
 In **education**, AI is enhancing personalized learning experiences.
 Adaptive learning platforms use AI to assess students' strengths and weaknesses, tailoring educational content to meet individual needs.
-This approach not only improves learning outcomes but also helps educators identify areas where students may require additional support.
+This approach not only improves student engagement but also helps educators identify areas where students may require additional support.

 ---
 Example: A practical example of AI in healthcare is IBM's Watson, which analyzes medical literature and patient data to provide evidence-based treatment recommendations.
-This system has been used in oncology to assist doctors in making informed decisions about cancer treatment.
+This system has been used in oncology to assist doctors in making informed decisions about cancer treatment options.

 ---
 References: